-Each school in the Bridges PCS will actively inform families and the public each year of basic information about this policy, including its content, any updates to the policy and implementation status.
-The school will make this information available via the school website http://bridgespcs.org and through Bridges PCS-wide communications.
-This will include a summary of the Bridges PCS's events or activities related to wellness policy implementation.
-Annually, the Bridges PCS also will publicize the name and contact information of the school officials leading and coordinating the Local Wellness Committee, as well as information on how the public can get involved with the Committee.
+Bridges PCS will actively inform families and the public each year of basic information about this policy, including its content, any updates to the policy and implementation status.
+The school will make this information available via the school website www.bridgespcs.org and through Bridges PCS communications (Tuesday Folder & Monthly Newsletter).
+This will include a summary of Bridges' events or activities related to wellness policy implementation.
+Annually, Bridges also will publicize the name and contact information of the school officials leading and coordinating the Local Wellness Committee, as well as information on how the public can get involved with the Committee.